 Imalent RT70 Flashlight Review Update

-The Imalent RT70 is a good mixed-use flashlight.
+The Imalent RT70 Flashlight is a good mixed-use flashlight.
 It has great throw and high output due to the Cree XHP70, and a nice user interface.
 Read on!

 Official Specs and Features